I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-_tagksjack_sink_information.md

 ## Members

 `AICapable`

 Specifies that this jack sink provides support for the following data packet types: audio content protection (ACP), international standard recording code-1 (ISRC1), and ISRC2.

 `AudioLatency`

 Specifies the sink audio latency.

 `ConnType`

 Specifies the connection type of the sink.
 This parameter is an enumeration of type <a href="http://go.microsoft.com/fwlink/p/?linkid=143848">KSJACK_SINK_CONNECTIONTYPE</a>.

 `HDCPCapable`

 Specifies that this jack sink provides support for High-bandwidth Digital Content Protection (HDCP).

 `ManufacturerId`

 Specifies the sink manufacturer ID.

+`PortId`

 `ProductId`

 Specifies the sink product ID.

 `SinkDescription`

 Specifies a string that contains the sink name, which must be NULL-terminated.
 The maximum length is defined by the MAX_SINK_DESCRIPTION_NAME_LENGTH constant (31  characters, plus a terminating <b>NULL</b>).

 `SinkDescriptionLength`

 Specifies the length of the <b>SinkDescription</b>[] member.

 ## Requirements